 Step 6: The Media Session Handler uses the Network Policy Id to find the procedure and the parameters to activate the Dynamic Policy Instance (here a background download policy).
+The Media Session Handler has received one ore more Policy Descriptions together with matching Service Access Information (via M5_1).
+The Media Session handler uses the Network Policy Id as a key to find the correct Policy Description.
+Here, the Network Policy Id indicates a background download policy.
+The Media Session Handler should activate a dynamic policy in the 5GMS AF, providing traffic detection information of the media flows (audio, video, etc).
+The Media Session Handler can also receive information on a bitrate policing (enforcementMethod and / or enforcementBitrate), e.g. that the bitrate of the background download is actively limited.

 The Media Session Handler activates the Dynamic Policy Instance on M5, providing the policy template id and additional parameters.
 Upon positive response, the Media Session handler notifies the DASH Player to start the pre-load (Step 7).
 The notification contains a Service Description Filters, which is used by the Player to filter “usable” Service Descriptors from the MPD.
 The Media Session Handler may receive the Service Description Filters with the response or may look up the SD Filter values by a response value (e.g. derived from a max bit rate indication).

+The Media Session Handler may need to update the Dynamic Policy Instance, depending on the selected traffic detection method.
+For example, when the Media Session Handler uses 5-Tuples, the Media Session Handler need to update the Dynamic Policy Instance with every newly created and every closed TCP connection.

 Step 9: The DASH Access Engine / Selection Logic (see ISO 23009-1 Figure K.1) selects only adaptation sets and representations according to the filter (i.e. suitable for pre-load).
 Here, the DASH Player fetch the MPD after the notification from the Media Session Handler.

+X.4.2 Example parameters

+M5_1 Parameters for Policy Descriptions (used by the Media Session Handler)